tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Hover over Ad images and check zooming
 - Check there is no text overlap in the menu for text ads
 - Check the uBlock version number(in uBlock menu)
+- Menu shows "AdNauseam is paused on current pages" when AdNauseam is paused, and make sure that the layout is correct.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Vault</b>
 - Verify loading animation, and centering/scaling of Ads on load